adamhartley/creative-cards/README.md

 The progress bar makes use of an EventBus Vue instance, defined in the main.js file, which allows the application to share data with other components which are not directly related.

-Transitions added to text editing options, and  remove image buttons.
+Transitions added to text editing options, and remove image button.
 Global CSS stylings are located in App.vue and utilize several of the
 Vue transition classes, including: v-enter, v-enter-active, v-leave-active, and v-leave-to.
+CSS transitions were used in combination with the
+Vue transition classes on the remove image button.

 ### Customize configuration